chigh/hategroup-dnsbl/README.md

 * *block_hate.sh*
 	* Script to generate the list objects
 * *import.csv*
-	* A comma separated variable file of domains and the names of the organization.
-	* For reference and to generate all of the lists.
+	* A comma separated variable file of domains and the names of the organizations.
+This is for reference and to generate all of the lists.

 ### Pi-hole
 With Pi-hole, use either the wildcard list or the blacklist, but not both.